 David: A lot of the time, marketers are fighting to kind of prove their worth in the organization.
 It’s nice when marketing can lead the strategy but in a lot of B2B organizations, they are receiving work.

-People will come in with big drive-by content requests, marketing is being necessarily reactive, and it’s hard to say no.
+People will come in with big drive-by content requests.
+Since marketing is often reactive, it’s hard to say no.

 What we see in the statistics in the survey is that the impact of this is “samey” content.
 Similar to budget constraints, when you’ve only got so many hours in the day, you’ll do the things you’ve done before.

 People who say that workload is a big problem for them are 25 percent less likely to be proud of original and creative ideas in their content.

 Karla: One marketer quoted said that marketers are always trying to justify their place in the company so it’s difficult to spend time on something that isn’t easily measurable.

 David: A lot of the content that gets produced is top of the funnel.
 People will consume it near the start of the buying journey.
 The follow-through from that to the actual business results that people care about is a very long dotted line.
 It’s relatively easy to say well we got this much web traffic, we had this much engagement on social, that kind of thing, but tying that actual revenue is always difficult.

 David: This brings in the importance of marketing operations.
 Once they have the measurement piece in place, that enables content to be more creative because the plumbing is there.
 It’s done to turn that creativity into business value.

 New digital platforms that give you more insight into what people do as a result of reading are helpful.
 One of the things that I found great when we did this survey and published it on the Turtl platform was seeing who looked at which bits of the content, how many people had signed up to our mailing list as a direct result of this content, and who was interested in which parts of the story.